mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-05-23-barelolk-portrait.md

 ---
-layout: work
+layout: media
 title: "Open the Pod bay doors, HAL"
-description: "PaperFaces portrait of @barelolk drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @barelolk drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-barelolk-twitter-lg.jpg
   thumb: paperfaces-barelolk-twitter-150.jpg